How to Get Help With Domestic Violence

-If you or someone you know is in imminent physical danger, call 911.
-The police, EMT's, and other first responders are the best people to help protect your physical safety.
+Attention: If you or someone you know is in imminent physical danger, call 911.
+The police, EMTs, and other first responders are the best people to help protect your physical safety.

-Many families unfortunately experience some kind of domestic violence.
-One of the great tragedies about some of these situations is that some domestic violence victims may have difficulty leaving their abuser.
+Unfortunately, many families experience some kind of domestic violence.
+One of the great tragedies is that some domestic violence victims may have difficulty leaving their abuser.
 Fortunately, for those victims who decide to get out of their abusive relationship, there are many organizations available to offer help with domestic violence.

-- Doctors, Dentists, Clergy, or Your Child's School Officials: These people are all mandatory reporters and have at least some training in the issues surrounding domestic violence.
+These people are all mandatory reporters and have at least some training in the issues surrounding domestic violence.
 They may be able to help with domestic violence cases by putting victims in touch with organizations that can offer aid.
-Additionally, most information you provide your doctor or clergy is generally confidential and privileged (as suggested in the link above, these individuals generally have a duty to report child abuse).
+Additionally, most information you provide your doctor or clergy is generally confidential and privileged.
+As suggested in the link above, these individuals also generally have a duty to report child abuse.

-- Legal Aid and Family Law Attorneys: Attorneys specializing in family law also tend to have connections to available resources to help with domestic violence cases.
-They can also help you create a plan for how to safely leave an abuser, and assist in getting you an order of protection or temporary restraining order.
-If you cannot afford an attorney, contact your state's legal aid organization to see if you qualify for free representation.
+Attorneys specializing in family law also tend to have connections to available resources to help with domestic violence cases.
+They can also help you create a plan for how to safely leave an abuser and assist in getting you an order of protection or temporary restraining order.
+If you can't afford an attorney, contact your state's legal aid organization to see if you qualify for free representation.

 Questions About How to Get Help with Domestic Violence in Your Life?
 Contact an Attorney